 No longer is client entertainment deductible, even at the 50% rate.
 Where employee meals offered for the employer’s convenience were 100% deductible in the past, they are now only 50% deductible.
 A business can, however, still deduct 100% of the cost of an employer-provided social/recreational expense, such as a holiday party.
 So, all is not lost!

-Understanding the new rules and keeping good records are key, so that you can accurately categorize your M&E expenses and get the full deduction to which your business is entitled.
+Understanding the new rules and keeping good accounting records, so that you can accurately categorize your M&E expenses and get the full deduction to which your business is entitled.

 What is deductible?